top of page

 11:00am-12:00pm

 This interactive class is completely literature-based and fun!
 We read, discuss, and analyze super engaging, age-level appropriate novels.
 Each week the students will read and annotate focusing on various aspects of the novel including mood, theme, characters, conflict, literary devices, and personal connections.
 There is optional homework students can complete for a grade to prepare them for discussion, increase their critical thinking skills, and satisfy state curriculum requirements.
 This class is perfect not only for students who love to read, but for students who are resistant readers as well.
 All books will be provided and are included in the class tuition.
-Fall semester we will be reading Tuck Everlasting by Natalie Babbit, and A Wrinkle in Time by Madeleine L’Engle.
+Fall semester we will be reading The True Confessions of Charlotte Doyle by Avi, and The Giver by Lois Lowry.
 Come join us and READ ON!

-High School Literature Study: Historical Fiction/Holocaust Memoir: (grades 9-12)
+High School Literature Study: The Glass Castle and Poetry: (grades 9-12)

 12:30pm-1:30pm

 Studying, analyzing, and discussing literature is an invaluable high school experience.
 Engaging literature has the ability to draw students in, develop critical thinking, expand vocabulary, and improve both writing and communication skills.
-In this class we will read, discuss, and analyze two high school level novels.
-Each week the students will read and annotate, focusing on various aspects of the novel including mood, theme, characters, conflict, literary devices, and personal and real world connections.
-There is homework students complete to prepare them for discussion, increase their critical thinking skills, and satisfy state a-g curriculum requirements.
-All books will be provided and are included in the class tuition.
+This semester we will read and analyze one high school level novel and a variety of compelling poems.
+Students will be introduced to famous poets across the ages including Ralph Waldo Emerson, Robert Frost, Edgar Allen Poe, Emily Dickinson, and more.
+Each week the students will read and annotate, focusing on various aspects of the reading including mood, theme, characters, conflict, literary devices, and personal and real world connections.
+Homework will prepare them for discussion, increase their critical thinking skills, and satisfy state a-g curriculum requirements.
+All books and poems will be provided and are included in the class tuition.
+Fall semester we will be reading The Glass Castle by Jeannette Walls and a variety of classic and new poems.

 This class is aligned with state a-g curriculum standards and when taken alongside the high school writing class will satisfy most of the semester’s English Language Arts curriculum requirements.